 The stellate ganglion block is a treatment procedure that demands trained physicians for safe administration.
 A nurse is also required to help position the patient during the injection.
 Before performing the SBG injection therapy, the physician may inject a local anesthetic into your neck area.

-The entire office visit takes around an hour, but the actual, minimally invasive procedure is much shorter.
+The entire office visit takes around an hour, but the actual, minimally invasive treatment procedure is much shorter.
 To start with, only one treatment is necessary.
-Many trauma patients feel the full effect of the treatment in less than 20 minutes.
+Many trauma patients feel the full effect of the treatment in less than 20 minutes, experiencing instant relief from their symptoms.
 The anesthetic may linger for a few hours, but the SGB treatment's long-term effects usually last for several weeks or even longer.

 Some patients may encounter events that re-trigger their PTSD symptoms and require another treatment.
 In such cases, the treatment can safely be repeated if it was helpful the first time.